gabrielaragao01/gabrielaragao01/README.md

 </div>

 ---

 *"Code is like humor.
-When you have to explain it, it’s bad."*
+When you have to explain it, it's bad."*